Contacts

 WSDOT is experiencing an increasing amount of theft of copper wire and other materials from the highway system.
 We are working with the Washington State Patrol to slow this alarming trend.

-Find a listing of WSDOT tribal liaison contacts and contact information for offices at each federally and non-federally recognized tribe.
+Find a listing of WSDOT tribal liaison contacts and contact information for offices at each federally recognized tribe.

 News media can contact our communications staff for help and information about our transportation programs, projects and services.